Optimization of Algorithmic Errors in Analog Quantum Simulations: Hamiltonian Engineering Methods

 Note that at infinite $\Omega$ these are exact rotation gates.
 These pulses effectively permute the coefficients $c_{x,y,z}$, yielding a set of global gates which can be composed in the usual Trotter-like fashion.
 There have been several recent developments showing Trotter-like methods of Hamiltonian engineering where similar target systems are recovered \cite{https://doi.org/10.48550/arxiv.2209.09297, lukin_metrology_2020, tyler2023higherorder, zhou2023robust, Zhou:2023xnx, Geier:2021uxg, PRXQuantum.3.020303, choi_zhou_knowles_landig_choi_lukin_2020, richerme_gong_lee_senko_smith_foss-feig_michalakis_gorshkov_monroe_2014, jurcevic_lanyon_hauke_hempel_zoller_blatt_roos_2014,PhysRevA.95.013602, PhysRevA.97.023611}.
 For the native Ising interactions of Eq. \eqref{eq:h_heisenberg}, there are global evolutions generated by native $XX$, $YY$ and $ZZ$ gates

 Taking the product of these three gates defines a sequence which is referred to as ``pseudo-first order"

-$\mathcal{S}$ stands for pulse sequence and the subscript indicates the error scaling with $\epsilon$.
-The ``pseudo"-modifier indicates that this sequence generates unwanted errors at order $\mathcal{O}(\epsilon)$ which contribute to $H_\text{tar}$ in Eq. \eqref{eq:intpicture}.
+$\mathcal{S}$ stands for the pulse sequence and the subscript indicates the error scaling with $\epsilon$.
+As in digital product formulas, order is defined by the scaling of the error with the parameters of the sequence.
+For instance, a first-order sequence has errors that only scale like $\mathit{O}(t^2, \epsilon t, \epsilon^2)$.
+The ``pseudo"-modifier indicates that this sequence generates unwanted errors at order $\mathit{O}(\epsilon)$ which contribute to $H_\text{tar}$ in Eq. \eqref{eq:intpicture}.
 Such errors are avoidable if the alternative gate set

 is used to define a ``true-first order" method